luisaschaefertrindade/literary-style-nlp/README.md

 The project is structured in five main steps: data collection, preprocessing, stylometry analysis, modeling, and style transfer.

 ### Data collection
-Extracted works from Domínio Público, Wikisource, and other open literary repositories from Machado de Assis, Lima Barreto and Graciliano Ramos.
+Extracted works from Domínio Público, Wikisource, and other open literary repositories from Machado de Assis, Lima Barreto, Graciliano Ramos, Aluísio Azevedo, and José de Alencar.

 ### Preprocessing
 Cleaned and segmented texts into chunks.
 Removed metadata, normalized punctuation and spacing.